 Property Development Checklist

-Use this fast property development checklist as your guide for your next property development project.
+Use this classified property development checklist you can trust as your guide for your next property development project.
 This checklist does not replace professional property development due diligence.

 As a rule of thumb the first three things that you should look at are: